 School of Pharmacy Instructional and Research Facility

 In February of 2012, the School of Pharmacy celebrated completion of a new education and research building on the campus of the University of Mississippi Medical Center.
-The facility gives the School of Pharmacy a central home in Jackson.
+Third-year student complete their coursework at the UMMC campus, while fourth-year students use it as a base for rotations.

 Located on the northeast side of campus, the two-story, 29,692-square-foot building includes 17 classrooms, three research laboratories and a 173-seat auditorium.
 The labs provide space for researchers, both faculty and students, to expand their focus on medication-therapy issues.
 The building’s classrooms are tailored to the school’s educational model of problem-based learning.